harukamm/tiny-libstore/README.md

 ./gradlew :web:bootRun
 ```

-This command will also generate Jooq classes under the `database/build/generated-sources/jooq` directory.
+This command will also initialize database using Flyway and generate Jooq classes under the `database/build/generated-sources/jooq` directory.

 The application runs on 8080 port by default.
 You can access the Swagger UI at: